top of page

 • SCOPE OF COURSE SYLLABUS

 Intended for students enrolling in Economics of Strategy, this syllabus contains information specific to the course.
-It is a definitive record of the course's primary characteristics and the learning outcomes that a typical student can reasonably be expected to achieve if they take full advantage of the available learning opportunities.
+It is a definitive record of the course's primary characteristics and the learning outcomes that a typical student can reasonably be expected to achieve if he/she takes full advantage of the available learning opportunities.
 This document also serves as a reference for academic and support staff, internal and external examiners, and for future course monitoring and review.

 COURSE AT A GLANCE